sio/potyarkin.com/content/posts/20180616-accidental-web-development.md

 Most of my JS code is written intuitively, with no awareness of best practises and is filled with "code smells".
-Writing from scratch was sometimes quite educating, e.g with AJAX calls - I understand and can explain them better than ever before.
+Writing from scratch was sometimes quite educating, e.g with AJAX calls - now I understand and can explain them better than ever before.
 Overall conclusion is that JavaScript is hard.
 And that frameworks probably exist for a reason.
 If I'll do another web app project, I'll probably look into some lightweight framework to save time writing JS, which I find not